purescript-deprecated/gulp-purescript/README.md

 Toggles `--json-errors` that prints errors to stderr as JSON.

-### `purescript.pscBundle(options)`
+### `purescript.bundle(options)`

-Invokes the `purs compile` command.
+Invokes the `purs bundle` command.
 The following options are supported.

 ###### `src` (String or String Array)

-The `psc`-produced JavaScript source files to bundle.
+The `purs compile`-produced JavaScript source files to bundle.
 Glob syntax is supported.

 ###### `output` (String)